Use CTRL and scroll up to zoom in the map

 Ancient North Beverly Cemetery

-Hale built this house in 1694 and lived here until his death on 15 May 1700.
-A graduate of Harvard College in 1657, Hale became minister of the First Church in Beverly in 1665, a position he held for over thirty years.
+Reverend Hale lived here until his death in 1700.
+Hale became minister of the First Church in Beverly in 1667, a position he held for over thirty years.

 King’s Chapel Burial Ground